cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-We pride ourselves on serving the best coffee in town.
-Feel free to check out our menu and enjoy a cozy atmosphere with great coffee.
+We serve the best coffee in town along with some delicious pastries.

 ## Menu
 - Espresso